Mu-Wahaj/Python-Leaning/README.md

 ## 🤝 Connect

-Feel free to check my progress and suggest improvements!
+Feel free to check my progress and suggest improvements thank you!